Leafy-Pro/Automation-Project/README.md

 # Requirements
 It uses modules named:
-  webbrowser
-  winapps
-  termcolor
-  os
+  webbrowser, winapps, termcolor, os

 You will need to install first three manually by entering this in the terminal:
     pip install [module_name]

-#Operating Systems
-Works only for Windows
+#Operating Systems - Works only for Windows

 # Note
 It will create some additional text files to work